pflat/Game01/README.md

 ```sh
 $ git clone -b master https://github.com/urho3d/Urho3D
 ```

-or download and extract the latest stable release (currently 1.7.1).
-If you get compilation errors when building the master branch, use the latest stable release.
+The latest stable release (currently 1.7.1), will not work.
+The app uses features from the master branch.

 Assuming the following folders:
 - <URHO3D_SOURCE> : the folder where the library sources are extracted (e.g. ~/Urho3D)
 - <URHO3D_INSTALL> : the folder where the library will be installed (e.g. ~/Libs/Urho3D)
 ___
-- Linux
+- Linux (to validate)
 ```sh
 $ cd <URHO3D_SOURCE>
 $ mkdir build